finmavis/webpack-4-boilerplate/README.md

 ## Add PostCSS

-install **postcss-loader autoprefixer cssnano** as devDependencies
+install **postcss-loader postcss-preset-env cssnano** as devDependencies

 - **postcss-loader**
   Loader for webpack to process CSS with PostCSS

-- **autoprefixer**
+- **postcss-preset-env**
-  PostCSS plugin to parse CSS and add vendor prefixes to CSS rules using values from [Can I Use](https://caniuse.com).
+  PostCSS Preset Env lets you convert modern CSS into something most browsers can understand, determining the polyfills you need based on your targeted browsers or runtime environments, using [cssdb](https://cssdb.org/).
+Also you can check [Can I Use](https://caniuse.com) for browserlist.

 - **css-nano**
   cssnano takes your nicely formatted CSS and runs it through many focused optimisations, to ensure that the final result is as small as possible for a production environment.